helixml/docs/content/helix/getting-started/quickstart.md

   - /docs/quickstart
 ---

-These instructions show a user how to log into [Helix Cloud](https://app.tryhelix.ai/) and use it.
+These instructions show you how to log into [Helix Cloud](https://app.tryhelix.ai/) and use it.

 For deploying to your own infrastructure, see [Deploying Control Plane](/docs/controlplane).